China to halt individual Taiwan tourism permits for 47 mainland cities

 BEIJING, July 31: China will stop issuing individual travel permits for Taiwan to people in 47 mainland cities from Aug.
 1, its culture and tourism ministry said on Wednesday, citing the state of ties with the self-ruled island, but gave no details.

 People from the mainland need permission to travel to what Beijing regards as a renegade province.
-Only travelers from 47 cities, such as Beijing, Shanghai and Xiamen, were allowed to visit Taiwan independently.
+Only travellers from 47 cities, such as Beijing, Shanghai and Xiamen, were allowed to visit Taiwan independently.

 The ban on independent travel came amid a rebound in mainland tourists to Taiwan, who numbered 1.67 million in the first half, up 28% from a year earlier, official data shows.